Chris Tsui Hesse: Career

 Chris Hesse is known to be the first war cameraman to shoot a film on the Congo Crisis in 1960 for worldwide distribution in the capacity as an Honorary Captain in the Peace Keeping Force in 1960.
 From pre-colonial to post-independent Ghana (1956–1966), he was the official cinematographer to Kwame Nkrumah (1956–1966) and also to subsequent Heads of State namely: J. A. Ankrah, A. A. Afrifa, K. A. Busia, I. K. Acheampong, Fred Akuffo, Hilla Liman and J. J. Rawlings.

 He was ordained into the Christian ministry of the Presbyterian Church of Ghana in 1985 and served in several congregations.
 He also became the executive director of the Prisons Ministry of Ghana.
 Chris Hesse has been married to Regina Hesse (a retired Officer of the Bank of Ghana) since 1959 and they have five adult children and grandchildren.
 His hobbies include lawn tennis, jogging, cycling and yoga.
 He is fluent in English, French, Ga and Twi.

 In 2014, Chris Hesse was honoured for his immense contributions to cinema and the nation at the 3rd NAFTI Film Lectures on the Motion Picture Industry which focused on his work as a cinematographer, film director and documentary photographer.
 Hesse is one of the individuals who have consistently called for the passage of the film bill which is intended to put in place all the necessary structures and systems for the film industry.
 Chris Tsui Hesse is a founding member and former President of the Ghana Academy of Film and Television Arts (GAFTA).
 In 2017, Hesse has been honoured at the National Film and Television Institute Awards night in Accra.

+In 2025 he was the subject of The Eyes of Ghana, a documentary film by Ben Proudfoot which premiered at the 2025 Toronto International Film Festival.